vinceimbat/vinceimbat/content/thoughts/my ideal audience persona.md

 Although I will go to as much detail as I can in describing this ideal persona, I would summarize it by saying this: my ideal persona is also myself—an extension of my values.
 They may not be exactly like me, but they represent the people I want to see more in the world.
 Multiply my ideal persona and you get individuals building the utopia that I want to live in.
 Because of this, their psychographics is more imprtant than their demographics.

 My intention is to locate, connect, and serve the interests of my ideal persona at any given moment in my journey.
 I will serve them using my current skills.
 I will do my best to align [[My livelihood system]] with their needs.
-I shall do this as I work towards fulfilling [[My life plan]] and [[thoughts/my quest]].
+I shall do this as I work towards fulfilling [[thoughts/my life plan]] and [[thoughts/my quest]].
 My ultimate goal is to live a life where in I am doing what I love serving the people that I love.

 # Psychographics